 For systems using a separate login, batch, I/O, fabric management, or other service node; this 2U server is also an available option.
 Figure 5-2 and Figure 5-3 show front and rear views of the 2U administration/service node.
-Note that the XE270 uses up to 12 DIMM memory cards.
+Note that the server uses up to 12 DIMM memory cards.
+This server is currently marketed as the SGI Rackable C2108-TY10; it was previously offered as the XE270.